 Game Design, built a design automation practice in the

 creativity, and symbolic AI.
-I typically employ answer set programming (and
+I often employ answer set

-related combinatorial search/optimization tools such as theorem provers and
+related combinatorial search/optimization tools such as model checkers and

 solving high-complexity analysis and synthesis problems arising in creative